 News and Features

-Bookmark This is a feature that highlights new books by College faculty and alumni, published the first week of each month.
-This month’s featured book: “Everywhere You Don’t Belong” by Gabriel Bump, assistant professor of creative writing.
+Bookmark This is a feature that highlights new books by College faculty and alumni.
+This month’s featured book: “Black Women’s Health: Paths to Wellness for Mothers and Daughters” by Michele Tracy Berger.

 Meet Bryn Barker and DJ Passey—married Ph.D. students in the Department of Mathematics who are parents to twin boys.

 Created and developed by Carolina students to fulfill a need during the pandemic, Ultraloop devices use high-frequency ultraviolet light to kill bacteria on small, everyday objects.
 The machines were recently rolled out on Carolina’s campus.